Waterton Lakes Park and South Alberta Private Scenic Tour

 Canmore

-Canmore is a charming mountain town located near Banff National Park, known for its outdoor recreation opportunities and stunning scenery.
+Canmore is a charming mountain town located near Banff National Park, offering stunning views, outdoor activities, and a relaxed atmosphere.

 Festivals

-Calgary Stampede • July Calgary Folk Music Festival • Early July Calgary International Film Festival • Mid-September
+Calgary Stampede • July Edmonton Folk Music Festival • Early August Banff Mountain Film Festival • Late October to early November

 Pro tips